colltoaction/widip/README.md

 ⌁
 ```

-### Displaying widis
-As seen above, `.yaml` files are evaluated by the Widip shell and produce `.jpg`s.
-Each and every YAML document has an interpretation as a widi.
-The generated images are committed for an effective built-in documentation.

-### Widi programs
+## Widi programs

+Programming is hard, but it shouldn't be _that_ hard.

 Widis are [graphical programming](https://graphicallinearalgebra.net/2015/04/26/adding-part-1-and-mr-fibonacci/) tools that have two main operations: parallel and sequential composition.
 As a formal method they have excellent properties to connect open systems like programs.
+High-level diagrams decouple program logic from the primitives implementation.

-To program with widis we build a functional library written in Widip itself.
-As an example core abstractions like `bool` or `maybe` can be found in the [](src/data) directory.
+To program with widis we build a functional library in Widip itself.
+As an example core abstractions like `bool` or `maybe` can be found in the [src/data](src/data) directory.
+We grow a self-contained fully-dynamic system with the goal of bootstrapping.

-The shell processes wiring diagrams by replacing boxes until it is left just with primitive operations.
-Building such a language leads to a self-contained fully-dynamic system.

 ## Inspiration